gc-da11yn/gc-da11yn.github.io/src/pages/en/cognitive-disabilities.md

 <dl>
 <dt>Definition:</dt>
-<dd>Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder that affects both children and adults.
+<dd>Attention Deficit Hyperactivity Disorder (<abbr>ADHD</abbr>) is a neurodevelopmental disorder that affects both children and adults.
 Symptoms usually appear by age 7.
 While people do not outgrow ADHD, they do learn to adapt.
 ADHD is characterized by difficulties with attention, impulsivity and hyperactivity that can interfere with daily functioning and relationships.</dd>
 <dt>Characteristics:</dt>
 <dd>